slamice/wri/hipsters/chapter03.md

 Selina didn't think "you guys" made any feministic sense, so she opted for "Hello kindly people" and "Greetings fellow homosapiens."

 "Hello fellow human!"
 She cheerfully gleed at me.

+"What's up?"

+"You should come out." she whispered, "You haven't been out in a while.
+A friend of mine's band is visiting from O_____.".

+"I just don't feel it right now, you know?
+But, I could use a coffeeshop though."

+"A cough-ee-shop?"

+I came back to Renee with the Romcom.
+I sacked on a pair of jeans, ignoring Renee's critical looks.
+"I need to go out."
+I told Renee, "I'm meeting up with Selina."

+"You never stay home anymore with me."
+Renee puttered.
+"Or are you meeting another girl to stay home with?"

+"It'll only be out for a bit.
+There is no other girl."

+"Can you please get me an iced latte then?"

+"Sure I can get you that."

+I remember that night distinctly because it was like any other night.
+The cold tried to creep into my jacket, into my pants.
+The two sushi places on the way I passed were idly populated.
+A few girls walked by me, some in tattered jeans, others in what looked like just shirts, shorts hidden in the midst.
+To me they sexed by and I was disgusted to think so, but hardly guilty.
+Also there was a native lady selling original symmetric artwork.
+She yelled twenty for each piece and I wondered if it was offensive if I talked her down to five.

 My pace was relentlessly slow because I knew I'd be late.
 The buildings around me didn't exist as I stared at the ground or nothing.